How to Calculate Your Automobile Taxable Benefits for the Purposes of the T4 and Rl1

 What is the Taxable Treatment for a Fixed or Flat Rate Automobile Allowance?

-If an employee receives a fixed or flat rate allowance, which does not correspond to the CRA allowable allowance per kilometre driven , the full amount of the allowance would be shown on their T4/RL1.
+If an employee receives a fixed or flat rate allowance, which is not equal to the CRA allowable allowance per kilometre driven , the full amount of the allowance would be shown on their T4/RL1.
 As this is a cash payment made on a periodic basis, this is simply reflected on Box 14 as employment income.
 It would also be reported on Box 40 of the T4 which is “Other taxable allowances and benefits”.
-Note that box 40 does not constitute additional income (as the income has already been included in employment income).
-The employee could then deduct the business costs of their automobile on their own personal tax return.
+Note that box 40 does not constitute additional income (as the income has already been included in box 14 of employment income) but rather is for informational purposes.
+The employee is then allowed to deduct the costs of operating their automobile on their own personal tax return.

 How to Reflect a Taxable Benefit for Personal Use of a Company Owned Car?